sveltejs/rfcs/text/0001-reactive-assignments.md

 });
 ```

-Default exports would be forbidden, since they would conflict with the component itself
+Default exports would be forbidden, since they would conflict with the component itself.

 > Conceptually, `context="module"` is a place to put any functions that are shared between instances.
 This wouldn't be necessary day-to-day however, as the compiler can automatically hoist functions that don't reference internal state.